-The Portuguese coach says that he remains a Nerazzurri fan and was, therefore, hoping that the Spain international would link up with his former club.
+The Portuguese coach says that he remains a Nerazzurri fan and was, therefore, hoping that the Spain international would link up with his former club instead of their rivals

-However, Mourinho has explained that even though the striker failed to nail down a regular starting berth during their time together at Stamford Bridge, he holds the 30-year-old in the highest esteem and, therefore, would have loved to have seen him join Milan's city rival.
+But Mourinho has explained that, even though the striker failed to nail down a regular starting berth during their time together at Stamford Bridge, he holds the 30-year-old in the highest esteem and, therefore, would have loved to have seen him join Milan's city rivals.

-Torres joined Chelsea for 63 million euros in Jan.
-2011 but never managed to justify his transfer fee, netting just 20 goals in 110 Premier League games for the Blues.
+Torres joined Chelsea for £50 million in January 2011 but never managed to justify his then British record transfer fee, netting just 20 goals in 110 Premier League games for the Blues.